jkeohan/react-intro-to-props/README.md

 So it looks like props was not updated to reflect the edit.
 This is an example of one of the rules of props:

-:oncoming_police_car: - Props are immutable which means you can't reassign them within the receiving Component
+:oncoming_police_car: - Props are immutable which means you can't reassign them within the receiving child Component

 So any attempt to change those props directly within the Component will have no effect.